RenarsKokins/YourVideo/README.md

 4. Run Composer to install the dependencies: `composer install`,
 5. Run 2 commands of NPM to install the dependencies: `npm install` and after that `npm run dev`,
 6. Rename `.env.example` to `.env`, which is loacted in the project folder,
-6. Execute this command: `php artisan key:generate`.
+7. Execute this command: `php artisan key:generate`.
+8. Execute this command: `php artisan storage:link`.

 You have installed the project!
 Now, you just need to create a new database, create tables using migrations and, optionally, seed them.